StanJulia/Stan.jl/README.md

 data |> display
 println()
 ```
-Run the simulation by calling stan(), passing in the data and the intended working directory (where created files will be stored).
+Run the simulation by calling stan(), passing in the data and the intended working directory (where output files created by Stan will be stored).
 Describe the results (describe() is a Mamba.jl function):
 ```
 sim1 = stan(stanmodel, data, ProjDir)
 describe(sim1)